 Q. What does it cost to attend camp?

 A. Camp fees are kept as low as possible through many volunteers and the support of the Willapa Hills Regional Churches.
 Fees are expected fo be $285 per overnight camper, which covers the cost of renting Gwinwood, meals, themed t-shirt, and necessary camp supplies.
-Directors and Counselors serve as volunteers.
+Directors, Counselors and other staff serve as volunteers.
 Camp Michael does provide some financial assistance to those campers without a home church available to sponsor them.
 For those facing exceptional need, we ask that you pay what you are able and can arrange flexible payment options if needed.

 Q. Where do I sign up?